Lillelid murders: Autopsies

-Dr. Cleland Blake, a forensic pathologist, testified that Vidar's body had six gunshot wounds, one to the right side of his head and five to his chest.
+Cleland Blake, a forensic pathologist, testified that Vidar's body had six gunshot wounds, one to the right side of his head and five to his chest.
 The first shot entered his right eye, traveled through his temple, and exited in front of his right ear.
 While he could not be certain, it was Blake's opinion that this shot was fired from a 9 mm handgun and would have caused a loss of consciousness.
 Vidar then fell to the ground, on his back, and was shot three times in the upper right side of his chest.
 The wounds were described as also being consistent with those from a 9 mm, and targeted so that they would form an equilateral triangle.
 A wound just below Vidar's nipple was consistent with a .25 caliber weapon, and a final wound from a 9 mm was located just beneath it.
 There was a laceration on Vidar's right forearm where he had been grazed by a bullet, and post-mortem superficial abrasions to the back of his legs.
 Vidar most likely died within a few minutes of the initial gunshot to his right eye.